kennethOkwong/Designer-hires/README.md

 # Meals App

-Welcome Designer, a responsive flutter application.
+Designer hires, a responsive flutter application.

 ## Description
-The meals app is a one page flutter application built to demonstrate the knowledge of responsive app.
+The app is a one-page flutter application built to sharpen the knowledge of building responsive apps.
-It adapts to change in screen sizes.
+It adapts to changes in screen sizes.

 ## Flutter concepts demonstrated in the project
 1. Responsive design
-2. Working with json input
+2. Working with JSON input
 3. App theming
 4. App theming
 5. Custom Widgets